 2022 was a momentous year for both Pippin and Alitex.
 For Alitex, the year marked their 70 year anniversary in business as well as the 60-year anniversary of their collaboration with the world-famous RHS Chelsea Flower Show.
 In recognition of their achievements, the Chelsea Flower Show awarded Alitex the prestigeous Five Star Trade Stand Award.
 Thanks to the hard work and dedication that the Alitex team and the Pippin Hill gardeners put into the incredible grounds at Pippin Hill Farm & Vineyards, the gorgeous new English greenhouse by Alitex will be appreciated by staff and visitors alike for years to come. ~

-From left to right: Head Gardener and Certified Horticulturalist Diane Burns, Gardener Celina Debrito, Gardening Assistant Carolyn Springett, and Guest Host Jenny Hopkins
+From left to right: Former Head Gardener and Certified Horticulturalist Diane Burns, Head Gardener Celina Debrito, Gardening Assistant Carolyn Springett, and Guest Host Jenny Hopkins

 JENNIFER BRYERTON is Co-Publisher and Editor-in-Chief of Wine & Country Life.
 She is an avid gardener, home cook and wine-taster.
 She enjoys learning about Virginia viticulture and sharing the story of our local farm-to-table makers.

 R. L. JOHNSON is our co-publisher and creative director.
 Bethke studied at the prestigious ArtCenter College of Design and began her career as a professional photographer in Los Angeles.
 She moved into graphic design and art direction when she relocated to Charlottesville in 1994.
 As our company’s co-founder and visionary, she enjoys all aspects of storytelling.